elpop/ga_cli/README.md

             ring.

     -verbose or -v
-            Show progress when using -import or -export options
+            Show progress when using -import, -export, -add, -remove and -qr options

     -help or -h or -?
             Show this help